Can I get a low deposit buy to let mortgage?

 Yes, you can get a buy to let mortgage with a 20% deposit.
 It is worth comparing mortgage interest rates at different deposit amounts, because you might find that 5% extra on your deposit at each deposit threshold makes a big difference to the mortgage interest rates available to you.

-So, if you are struggling to raise funds for a deposit, it might be better to wait until you can save up a larger amount, or look at investing in a lower value property so that your deposit amount constitutes a larger percentage of the property value.
+No, you cannot get a buy to let mortgage with 10% deposit, unless you have other property you can borrow against, to get at least 15% of the property value together.
+Remember, there are other costs associated with a buy to let mortgage than just the deposit, and also wider costs associated with managing a rental property.
+If you are struggling to raise funds for a deposit, it might be better to wait until you can save up a larger amount, or look at investing in a lower value property so that your deposit amount constitutes a larger percentage of the property value.

-No, you can invest in rental property with as little as 15% deposit, or even no cash from your pocket at all, if you can raise a deposit by borrowing against other property you own.
+You can invest in rental property with as little as 15% deposit, or even no cash from your pocket at all, if you can raise a deposit by borrowing against other property you own.
+Many websites talk about needing a 25% deposit for a buy to let mortgage, because it is at this threshold where a larger number of lenders offer buy to let mortgage deals.

 The minimum amount of cash you have to put down on a buy to let mortgage is currently 15% of the value of the property you are buying.
+If you are struggling to raise a deposit, you might consider borrowing against equity in other property you own to raise the necessary funds.